Indian Wells cancelled due to coronavirus fears

 The WTA and ATP Tour events were due to start on Wednesday and Thursday respectively, but organisers announced they would not go ahead amid concerns for the safety of players and fans.

-The Riverside County Public Health Department declared a public health emergency after a confirmed case of coronavirus.
+The Riverside County Public Health Department declared a public health emergency on Sunday after a confirmed case of coronavirus.

 Tournament director Tommy Haas said he was open to holding the event at a different time in 2020.